jt14den/intro-tableau/episodes/exploring-data.md

 ::: callout

-### 💡 Troubleshooting Tip
+### Troubleshooting Tip

-If Tableau freezes while you're working, try saving frequently and duplicating worksheets before experimenting.
+If Tableau freezes while you're working, try saving frequently and duplicating worksheets before attempting to experiment.
 To duplicate: right-click on the sheet tab → Duplicate.

 :::